simonw/python-lib/README.md

     # With zsh you have to run this again for some reason:
     source venv/bin/activate

-You should see the following:

-    my-new-library, version 0.1

 You can run the default test for your library like so:

     pytest